higherintelligence/CheckPointBook-Scripts/Errata_and_Notes.md

 On **RightHost**, change the DNS settings by replacing `9.9.9.9` with `10.20.20.10` (**ADDCDNS**) as your primary DNS server.

-**Note:**
+>**Note**

-_Windows using ONLY primary DNS server, so long as it is responding, even if it cannot resolve the host name._
+>Windows using ONLY primary DNS server, so long as it is responding, even if it cannot resolve the host name.

-**Note:**
+>**Note**

-_It is also a good idea at this point to replace the domain-udp object_

-in our **LeftSide_S2S** policy with dns **Service Group** object
+>It is also a good idea at this point to replace the **domain-udp** object in our **LeftSide_S2S** policy with dns **Service Group** object.
 This allows both, **UDP** and **TCP** for DNS to accommodate responses larger than 512 bytes.

 In ***Step 4***

-**Note:**
+>**Note**
-_You are instructed to initiate the RDP or HTTP traffic to any of the hosts on the Left Side (e.g., HTTP or RDP to DMZSRV.mycp.lab).
+>You are instructed to initiate the RDP or HTTP traffic to any of the hosts on the Left Side (e.g., HTTP or RDP to DMZSRV.mycp.lab).
 While HTTP will succeed, RDP will fail, since we do not have RDP configured on DMZSRV yet.
 This is beside the point since all we are interested in, is generating traffic.
-Even unsuccessful RDP attempt will be logged as encrypted and decrypted:_
+Even unsuccessful RDP attempt will be logged as encrypted and decrypted:

 IMAGE